dmd-program/dmd-300-sp17/design-project-2/project-description.md

 ## Requirements

-1. You must locate a project
+1. 500 Word Minimum Work Statement
+3. Fully functional digital artifacts

 ## Deliverables

 1. Project pitch
 2. Production Reports
 3. Project Submission
+   1. Work statement that uses design language
-   1. Project files:
+   2. Project files:
       * **Any of the following:** High quality images, video, PDF document, executable file for download, Zip archive of files, URL of live hosted website \(not a link to a paid web service such as InvisionApp\), production blog URL, etc.
       * For archival purposes, the files must be as self-contained as possible.
 If I were to look at them without an Internet connection, would the project still work?
 4. Completed online exhibition information and approval form